 This was a movie that needed to be longer, but the reshoots basically sentenced Justice League to the worst fate imaginable: being forgettable.
 And because it was forgettable, no one felt they needed to see it.
 Justice League lost a lot of money and made sure we would not see a DC team up movie for the foreseeable future, at least outside the CW Arrowverse.

-This is quite tragic, as a lot of grew up with the animated Justice League show and remember a time where George Miller’s Justice League had us foaming at the mouth.
+This is quite tragic, as a lot of fans (myself included) grew up with the animated Justice League show and remember a time where the now cancelled George Miller’s Justice League had us foaming at the mouth.
 The fans deserved better, the actors deserved better, the crew deserved better, and Zack Snyder deserved better.